 At checkout: All clients will be prompted to validate their address at checkout if not done previously (this could be the case if the participant does not have their address in their profile).
 Organizations who do not have the Community Segments feature activated will not prompt its clients to validate their address in the store.

 If clients are seeing a pop-up window requesting their address needs to be verified, the client cannot proceed with the online purchase until an admin checks the box in their file.
-Alternatively, the admin can disable the address verification tool in the Account>Options subtab.
+Alternatively, the admin can disable the address verification tool in the Community Segments>Settings subtab.

 5. What Clients can Expect in the Store

 To be eligible for a community segment benefit, the client must attempt to validate their address with Google either prior to shopping in an organization's store or at one point during the checkout process.